 In this short guide, we’ll show you how to install a Railhammer pickup in your guitar.
-Railhammers are a relatively new brand of pickup that came to the market in 2012.
+The Railhammer is a relatively new brand of pickup that came to the market in 2012.
 These pickups feature a unique design that uses rails to pick up the sound from the bottom three bass strings and use posts to pick up the sound from the top three treble strings.

 This design gives the pickups a unique tone.
 It also opens up plenty of new configurations to unlock even more sounds.
 These pickups install the same as any other pickup.
 However, like most manufacturers, Railhammer uses a unique set of wire colors that you will need to understand to install the pickups correctly.